Hospoghosyan/Marketing_Analysis/README.md

 ## Project Overview

-This project conducts a thorough analysis of a marketing A/B test dataset, evaluating the effectiveness of two different advertising strategies: traditional ads `ad` and public service announcements or no ads `psa`.
+This project conducts a thorough analysis of a marketing dataset, evaluating the effectiveness of two different advertising strategies: traditional ads `ad` and public service announcements or no ads `psa`.
 The analysis encompasses data exploration, visualization, cross-tabulation, and statistical testing to derive insights about the impact of each strategy on user conversion rates.

 ## About Dataset